Death from Above 1979: Reunion and The Physical World (2011–2016)

-On February 4, 2011, the band officially reunited.
+On February 4, 2011, the band officially reunited, performing live for the first time in more than 5 years at Coachella on April 17, 2011.
+A world tour was announced for the summer of 2011.

 The band performed a new song while performing at EdgeFest on July 14, 2012, at Downsview Park in Toronto.
 On September 18, 2012, a Canadian tour was announced; the band revealed that they had written new songs, but needed to perform them live in order to "make them any good".
 On October 28, 2012, the band's blog was updated as they built excitement for their string of shows around Canada.
 In the post, Grainger cited that they were "coming to share new material, and to work out the kinks".
 The band was originally scheduled to perform at Governors Ball Music Festival in June 2013, but later announced that they were having unexpected trouble while working on new music and cancelled their appearance.
 On July 11, 2013, the band confirmed that a new record is in the works on their Facebook page after cancelling European shows due to a "medical emergency".
 They did, however, perform at Wakestock Music Festival in August and Rifflandia in September.
 On July 8, 2014, the band released a single, "Trainwreck 1979", and announced more details of their upcoming studio album, The Physical World.
 On September 9, 2014, the band released their second album, The Physical World through Last Gang and Warner Bros.
 Records.

 On October 7, 2014, the band released a documentary Life After Death from Above 1979.
 The documentary chronicled the history of the band and their reunion.
 It was directed by Grainger's wife, Eva Michon.

 On April 22, 2016, the band released a live album, Live At Third Man Records which was recorded in 2015 at Jack White's Third Man Records headquarters in Nashville.